Pyprohly/reddit-api-doc-notes/docs/api-reference/modmail.rst

    Default: `all`."
    "entity","string","A comma delimited list of subreddit names in which to get conversations for.
-   Defaults to all moderated subreddits."
+   Defaults to all moderated subreddits.

+   Cannot be an empty, otherwise a 504 HTTP error is returned after a few seconds delay."
    "sort","string","One of: `recent`, `mod`, `user`, `unread`.
 Default: `recent`."

 |